Cleft Lip and Palate Surgery at Johns Hopkins All Children's

 -

 Your child may have a stitch in their tongue or a tube in their nose after surgery.
 This is in case they develop a swollen tongue after surgery.
 If their swelling is minimal, this will be removed the day after surgery.
 There may be bloody drainage from the nose and mouth after surgery.
-This will decrease in 1-2 days.
+This will decrease in one to two days.
 Many infants have nasal congestion after surgery.
 Signs of this include snorting, mouth breathing, and decreased appetite.

 Contact Us